yush582/Time-Series-Tutorials/README.md

   Setting & changing DateTimeIndex frequency
     Upsampling vs Downsampling

- # Lags, Changess and returns for stock price series
+ # Lags, Changes and returns for stock price series
  Typical Time SEries manipulations include:
   Shift or lag values back or forward back in time
   Get the difference in value for a given time period